ilg-physics-ucsb/physics3L-manual/dashboard/showcase.md

-## @fa-question-circle@ Questions
+## @fa-Exercise-circle@ Exercises

-Question boxes contain graded action items for students, and are brightly colored to draw attention to them.
+Exercise boxes contain graded action items for students, and are brightly colored to draw attention to them.
 They are automatically numbered and may be linked to.

 ```
-:::Question optional-name
+:::Exercise optional-name
 Are you following along with this tutorial?
 :::
 ```

-:::Question following
+:::Exercise following
 Are you following along with this tutorial?
 :::

-Questions with multiple subparts are automatically labeled with lower-case letters.
+Exercises with multiple subparts are automatically labeled with lower-case letters.

 ```
-:::Question
+:::Exercise
 1. Using [Eq](#Eq-gbt) for the case of $d=2$ , derive the result $a=\tfrac{1}{2}\pi r^2$
 2. How would this result change if $M$ was a manifold of genus 2?
 Discuss
 :::
 ```

-:::Question
+:::Exercise
 1. Using [Eq](#Eq-gbt) for the case of $d=2$ , derive the result $a=\tfrac{1}{2}\pi r^2$
 2. How would this result change if $M$ was a manifold of genus 2?
 Discuss
 :::

-## @fa-sitemap@ Exercises
+## @fa-sitemap@ Activitys

-Exercises are another important call-to-action for students.
+Activitys are another important call-to-action for students.
 They act as a stand alone prompt with step-by-step instructions for completing part of a lab.
-They are automatically numbered and occur in full-width boxes so that any figures or questions within have sufficient readability.
+They are automatically numbered and occur in full-width boxes so that any figures or Exercises within have sufficient readability.

 ```
-:::::: Exercise optional-name
+:::::: Activity optional-name
 Firstly, let's measure the direction of magnetic field from the  magnet.
 **Measurement steps:**
 1. Put your phone on the table and open the phyphox app and go to “magnetometer”.
 You can see there are three plots, representing $B_x$,  $B_y$ and $B_z$.